matdombrock/timg/README.md

 Renders images/video to the terminal using `ffmpeg` -> raw RGBA -> unicode half-blocks (▀) with 24-bit color.

 ![screenshot](img/screenshot.png)
-> Actual screenshot of an image rendered to the terminal
+> Screenshot of an image rendered to the terminal

 ## Features
 - Supports LuaJIT